Skip to main content

 Bruce D. Sokler is a Mintz antitrust attorney.
 His antitrust experience includes litigation, class actions, government merger reviews and investigations, and cartel-related issues.
 Bruce focuses on the health care, communications, and retail industries, from start-ups to Fortune 100 companies.

-Jacob H. Hupart is a Member in the firm's Litigation Section and has a multifaceted practice that encompasses complex commercial litigation, including cases involving environmental, securities, and employment claims, as well as class action litigation, white collar criminal defense, and regulatory investigations.
-His clients sit in a variety of industries, including energy, financial services, education, and the media.
+Jacob H. Hupart is Co-Chair of the ESG Practice Group and a Member in the firm’s Litigation Section.
+He has a multifaceted litigation practice that encompasses complex commercial litigation, securities litigation — including class action claims — as well as white collar criminal defense and regulatory investigations.
+His clients sit in a variety of industries, including energy, financial services, education, health care, and the media.

 Tinny Song